-Emphasis is placed on student computer literacy at Cronulla High and our computer resources are constantly updated so that they keep pace with current industry and commerce standards.
-All students in Years 7 and 8 take Computing Studies to ensure that their IT skills are first class.
+Emphasis is placed on student computer literacy at Cronulla High and our computer resources are constantly updated in order to keep pace with current industry and commercial standards.
+All students in Year 7 and 8 take Computing Studies and are guided by teachers in the use of the software applications available.